Afragola

-Afragola (/it/; Afravola /nap/, /nap/) is a city and comune (municipality) in the Metropolitan City of Naples, in Italy.
-It is one of the 100 largest Italian cities, with a population of 61,000.
+Afragola (/it/; Afravola /nap/, /nap/) is a city and comune (municipality) in the Metropolitan City of Naples in the region of Campania in southern Italy.
+It has 61,581 inhabitants.

-The communal territory, measuring 18 km2, borders the municipalities of Acerra, Casalnuovo di Napoli, Caivano, Cardito and Casoria, forming a single metropolitan area of around 100,000 inhabitants.
-The comune of Afragola is one of the most densely populated of the country.
+Afragola borders the municipalities of Acerra, Casalnuovo di Napoli, Caivano, Cardito and Casoria, forming a single conurbation of around 100,000 inhabitants.

 History

 The area of modern Afragola was already settled in ancient times by the Samnites.
 Older remains, belonging to an early Bronze Age settlement buried by a Vesuvius eruption in the 19th century BC, were found in 2005.

 According to a tradition now recognized as false, the town was founded in the Middle Ages, in 1140, by Roger II of Sicily, who assigned the land to its veterans.
 It is more likely that the city stemmed from the merger of several villages and churches already existing here.
 The territory was originally held by the archbishops of Naples, but from 1576 it was directly subjected, as an autonomous community, to the Kings of Naples.